VinUni Banner

 3 Low-Cost PCB-Based OECTs for Health Monitoring Applications Duong Tuan Manh Dr. Nguyen Dang Tung

-4 Smart Aquaculture: A Multimodal AI and IoT Framework for Sustainable Development in Vietnam Nguyen Hong Phuc Dr. Nguyen Van Dinh
+4 Smart Aquaculture: A Multimodal AI and IoT Framework for Sustainable Development in Vietnam Nguyen Hong Phuc Dr. Do Danh Cuong

 5 Low-Cost TENG Design Using Recyclable and Biodegradable Materials for Sustainable Urban Wind Energy Harvesting Tran Minh An Dr. Do Danh Cuong